microsoft/BioModelAnalyzer/README.md

 # Build and test

-First, after cloning the repository, please run the powershell script `dl-deps.ps1`.
+Once after cloning the repository, please **run the powershell script `dl-deps.ps1`**.

 It will download [paket](https://fsprojects.github.io/Paket/index.html) and run it in order to fetch the external dependencies.
 The rest of building, testing, and deployment processes heavily rely on this first step having been performed.
 After that code can be built using Visual Studio or msbuild.

+Also it will create local file `.\src\ApiServer\unity.azure-appservice.config` with default content.
+This file is added to `.gitignore` and can contain Azure Storage Account connection string.

 ## Unit testing